mcitomi/http-audio-line-streamer/readme.md

 - Make sure the metadata server configuration and paths are valid, and the API responds with a 404 status if a song doesn't play or if no new songs are found.
 - If you don't want to use any of the settings, just set it to Null or Undefined.
 - The settings in the configuration are set for the https://github.com/mcitomi/spotify-song-display-api application, if you stream audio from Spotify, you can use it too!
+- As shown in the example configuration, the server can handle multiple artists, i.e. arrays.
+(In the case of frontend artists, it displays all of them, and among the images, it selects 0 as high resolution, 2 as low resolution, if there is only one image, it uses it everywhere).

 # 📝 Changelog
 #### Plans: